algeboy/Glassbox/Countable/Sets.md

 In order to treat categories as algebraic structures we have a two step process of unifying all morphisms into a single type.

-It is highly probably that some of these manipulations can be repeated without the constructs used here more efficiently and generally.
-There are two philosophies in our choice.
+It is highly probably that some of these manipulations can be repeated more efficiently and generally without the constructs used here.
+There are two motivations for our choice.
 First, we are not native speakers of Agda and therefore are unaware of its many opportunities.
 Second, we want to expose the details in a manner that a more novice user such as a member of our own community from Computational Algebra but new to theorem provers can experience some of the learning we have benefited from in creating this prototype.

 ## Constructive Sets